by Anna Banks

 Of Poseidon is the debut novel of author Anna Banks.
 It is the first in a new paranormal series, filled with mythology and legends of the fall of Atlantis.
 Of Poseidon is beautifully written.
 It delivers romance, suspense and an interesting twist on merpeople.
 While I felt the content was more geared towards a younger YA audience, I enjoyed the tale and will read book two to see what happens.

 I enjoyed the characters in Of Poseidon.
-Emma is funny, sensitive and slightly naïve for an eighteen year old.
-Galen is a prince and of course is totally swoon worthy.
-His interactions with Emma and others was at times a riot, since he doesn’t really understand human lingo.
+Emma is funny, sensitive and slightly naïve for an eighteen-year-old.
+Galen is a prince and of course is totally swoon-worthy.
+His interactions with Emma and others was at times a riot since he doesn’t really understand the human lingo.
 His sister Rayna is a hoot and her relationship with Toraf was sweet and funny.
 There are other characters that add to the tale.
 Overall I liked and connected with all of them, but felt their conversation and behavior read more like a middle school novel.

 The world-building created by Banks really held my attention.
 I love Greek mythology and have always had an interest in Atlantis.
 The Syrena divided into two groups those who loved humans and interacted with them and those who did not.
 I found the information Galen uncovers about King Triton and humans fascinating.
 This information helped piece together the mystery that twisted throughout the plot.
 There are rules in place to reunite the House of Triton and the House of Poseidon.
 Emma may have the gift that can reunite the houses but the cost will be high.

 I recommend Of Poseidon to fans of mythology, and paranormal romance.
 While I didn’t flip over this novel I enjoyed aspects of it, which will have me reading book two.
 I will be sure and update you when I have news on book two.
 I have placed Anna Banks on my authors to watch list.

 Never miss a post by adding Caffeinated to your Inbox